Inger Edelfeldt: Career

 Edelfeldt made her debut in 1977 with the book Duktig pojke ("Good Boy").
 The novel is about the boy Jim who is lonely and asserts himself by excelling in school.
 The book was later reworked into a book for young adults and it is regarded as one of the first coming out novels in Sweden.
 She has written more than 30 books since then, most of which are novels, short stories, poetry books, comic books and books for children and young people.
 Edelfeldt's young adult novels often revolves around subjects like identity and efforts of liberation.
 Another common theme is mans double nature, the mirror image and the dark side of a good life.
 She writes in a multitude of styles such as satire, fable, drama and has been described as easy to read with a special sense of humor.

 Edelfeldt is a self-taught artist and she says that she has been inspired by the works of Leonardo da Vinci, Arthur Rackham and Maurice Sendak.
 She has worked as an illustrator since 1976.
-She made aquarelles for the 1985 edition of the Tolkien calendar in the United States and the United Kingdom.
+She made watercolour paintings for the 1985 edition of the Tolkien calendar in the United States and the United Kingdom.